Martha's Vineyard Real Estate Buyer Agent

 What is a dangerous level?

-The Environmental Protection Agency (EPA) of the US Government has set a threshold of 4 Pico curies/liter as the safe level.
+The Environmental Protection Agency (EPA) of the US Government has set a threshold of 4 Pico curies/liter (4pCi/L) as the safe level.
 Any reading above that is considered to be actionable.
 However, I start to get concerned for my buyer clients when I see a reading above 2 Pico curies/liter.
-A reading of 10-12 Pico curies/liter is "equivalent to a pack of cigarettes a day", according to the EPA guidelines.
+The World Health Organization's International Radon Project recommends an action level of 2.7 pCi/L. A reading of 10-12 Pico curies/liter is "equivalent to a pack of cigarettes a day", according to the EPA guidelines.
+However, the debate as to what is and is not dangerous continues with the UK action level at 10pCi/l and Canada at 15pCi/L.

 How widespread is the problem?

 Radon has been found in homes throughout all 50 states.
-Certain areas are more susceptible than others (Click here to follow link to Map of Radon Zones), but no location is risk-free.
-All homes on Martha’s Vineyard have some Radon present.
-Up until recently the higher Radon incidence has been up-Island in areas like Chilmark, but now we are finding Radon in areas from Edgartown to Vineyard Haven.
+Certain areas are more susceptible than others (Click here to follow link to Map of Dukes County Radon Zones), but no location is risk-free.
+All homes on Martha's Vineyard have some Radon present and in some isolated pockets the level is quite high.
+Up until recently the higher Radon incidence has been up-Island in areas like Chilmark, but now we are finding Radon in all areas of the Island from Edgartown to Tisbury, West Tisbury and beyond.
 Concentrations of Radon-causing materials in the soil can be either natural or man-made.
-Homes built near glacial rock formations or quarries may be at a higher risk.
+Homes built near glacial rock formations or shale formations may be at a higher risk.
 The only way to tell for sure is to have a home tested.

 What do I do if I want to have my home tested?

 There are two forms for Radon testing: active and passive.
 The instrumentation to perform active testing is usually expensive and generally requires the services of a structural inspector or Radon mitigation specialist.
 Active devises constantly measure the levels of radon in a portion of the home and display those results.
 Passive testing can be performed by a do-it-yourselfer and the kits are available at outlets like Ace Hardware or Home Depot.
 Passive devices collect samples over a period of time and then are taken away and analyzed.
 Either method can help you determine your level of risk.
-The government EPA web site (Click here to follow link to Who Can Test or Fix Your Home?) provides information on finding appropriate resources and testing devices.
+The government EPA web site provides information on finding appropriate resources and testing devices in their Consumer's Guide to Radon Reduction - How To Fix Your Home.

 What do I do if test results show a high level of Radon gas in my home?

 Testing standards are being revised as research continues; however, if the Radon gas level is too high, a Radon reduction system should definitely be installed in order to mitigate the gases.
 The installation should be done by a professional to insure that the Radon is effectively mitigated.
-Typical Radon mitigation systems can cost between $800 and $2,500, according to the EPA.
+According to the EPA, typical Radon mitigation systems can cost between $800 and $2,500, but on Martha's Vineyard those prices can be higher.
+I have a llist of Radon Mitigation companies that work on the Vineyard on my Martha's Vineyard Island Service Provider page.

-It doesn’t matter if you’re buying new construction or an older home, Radon can be a significant issue.
-Buyers of Martha’s Vineyard homes should be aware of the Radon risk in the town where they are buying and decide whether a Radon test is desirable.
+It doesn't matter if you're buying new construction or an older home, Radon can be a significant issue.
+Buyers of Martha's Vineyard homes should be aware of the Radon risk in the town where they are buying and decide whether a Radon test is desirable.
 When in doubt, the EPA always recommends testing.
 If seller has had a test done already, make sure the test results are recent or that the home has not been significantly renovated since the test was performed.
 If in doubt, get a new test done.
-For more information, click here to follow link to the EPA Radon Website.
+It is commonly believed as a rule of thumb that whatever the Radon level is at the basement level, the Radon level on the floor above will be about one half of that.
+Knowlege and common sense should guide you to make the right decision.
+If the reading in the basement is ~2.0pCL/i and you are never going to finish the basement for use as living space then you may not need to mitigate.
+If the Radon level is higher and the basement is going to be a family room where a lot of time is spent it might be wise to mitigate.

 w w w .
 S P L I T R O C K R E . c o m